Muchtar Pakpahan: Indonesian Workers Welfare Union

 After working as a lawyer for several decades, Pakpahan went on to form the Indonesian Workers Welfare Union (Serikat Buruh Sejahtera Indonesia, SBSI) in May 1992.
-Prior to the establishment of the SBSI, the government-backed All Indonesian Workers Union (Serikat Pekerja Seluruh Indonesia, SPSI) was the only legal trade union at that time.
-However, SPSI was often criticized for to its indifference to the persecution of labor workers.
+Before the establishment of the SBSI, the government-backed All Indonesian Workers Union (Serikat Pekerja Seluruh Indonesia, SPSI) was the only legal trade union at that time.
+However, SPSI was often criticized for its indifference to the persecution of labor workers.
 Pakpahan was then elected the chairman of SBSI.

 Since its founding, the organization has twice attempted to register itself as a legal trade union: first on 28 October 1992 and second on 10 August 1993.
-In the first instance, no action was taken on the union's application and in the second, an official from the Department of Home Affairs refused to accept the SBSI's documentation.
+In the first instance, no action was taken on the union's application, and in the second, an official from the Department of Home Affairs refused to accept the SBSI's documentation.

 In its early days, the organization focused mainly on criticizing the organization system of SPSI and demanding a free trade union.
 In December 1992, the SBSI and eight other NGOs formed the Labor Solidarity Forum.
-In the same month, the forum held a discussion regarding the SPSI, which was also attended by Pakpahan.
+In the same month, the forum discussed the SPSI, which was also attended by Pakpahan.
 In the discussion, Pakpahan criticized the monopoly enjoyed by SPSI.
-On 11 December of the same month, Pakpahan led a SBSI delegation to the People's Consultative Assembly and proposed several changes relating to workers' welfare and working condition.
+On 11 December of the same month, Pakpahan led an SBSI delegation to the People's Consultative Assembly and proposed several changes relating to workers' welfare and working conditions.
 The delegation was received by members of the People's Consultative Assembly from the Indonesian Democratic Party.